DataDAM: Efficient Dataset Distillation with Attention Matching: Supplementary Materials

 \subsubsection{Implementations of Prior Works}

 To ensure fair comparisons with prior works, we obtained publicly available distilled data for each baseline method and trained models using our experimental setup.
 We utilized the same ConvNet architecture with three, four, or five layers, depending on the image resolutions, and applied the same preprocessing technique across all methods.
 In cases where our results were comparable or inferior to those reported in the original papers, we presented their default numbers directly.
 Regarding the Kernel Inducing Points (KIP) method \cite{nguyen2021dataset2, nguyen2021dataset}, we made a slight modification by employing a 128-kernel ConvNet instead of the original 1024-kernel version.
-To ensure fairness in accordance with the Matching Training Trajectories (MTT) \cite{cazenavette2022dataset}, we calculated performance based on the average test accuracy across 100 networks rather than relying on the best result reported in the paper.
 We did our best to reproduce prior methods that did not conduct experiments on some datasets by following the released author codes.
 However, for methods that encountered scalability issues on high-resolution datasets, we were unable to obtain the relevant performance scores.